jimbobbennett/InternetConnectedFan/README.md

 To build the mobile app, open the `FanController.sln` file in Visual Studio.
 Set the Android or iOS app to be the startup app depending on what device you want to run on.

-You will need to update the `urlRoot` field in the `FanController\MainViewModel.cs` file to be the function app URL root - so `<your functon app>.azurewebsites.net` without the `https://` part.
+You will need to update the `urlRoot` field in the `FanController\MainViewModel.cs` file to be the function app URL root - so `<your function app>.azurewebsites.net` without the `https://` part.

 Launch the app and you will see the temperature.
 Use the slider to change the threshold and tap the *Set* button to set this threshold.
 Once you tap *Set* you should see the threshold on the device change and the fan come on or turn off if applicable.